-As discussed below, the Fund remains focused on navigating the technology paradigm shift enabled by AI while maintaining balance across the portfolio.
-The strategy is diversified among companies that provide essential infrastructure for AI, those positioned to use AI to strengthen existing businesses or create new products and services, and those with distinct, idiosyncratic growth drivers largely unaffected by near-term AI trends.
+We remain focused on navigating the technology paradigm shift enabled by artificial intelligence while maintaining balance across the Fund's portfolio.
+The portfolio is diversified among companies that provide essential infrastructure for AI, those positioned to use AI to strengthen existing businesses or create new products and services, and those with distinct, idiosyncratic growth drivers largely unaffected by near-term AI trends.
 Our focus is on evolving these exposures as our outlook for the scale and durability of AI-related capital investment-and the technology's capabilities-continues to develop.